 In Thailand, the leaves of the laurifolia are considered to have detoxifying effects and are popularly used in traditional medicine as an antidote to poison and drugs.
 While in Australia, this species has been declared as an invasive weed because of its vigorous growth and prolific blooming.
 In urban settings, it can be trained over a lattice for thick foliage and blossoms.

 Thunbergia mysorensis is indigenous to southern India.
 Predictably enough, it is also known as the Mysore trumpet vine or Indian clock vine.
+These taxonomies are exactly same as for yandex reverse images.
 The name Mysorensis refers to the exact place in India, Mysore, where it grows in abundance and from where it was discovered.
 It has now become naturalized everywhere because of its use in decorative planting.

 The Indian clock vine is often referred to as ‘doll’s shoes’ and ‘lady’s slippers’ in the local tongue, because of the shape and size of its flowers.
 These bi-colored flowers have bright flower tips and yellow throats.
 They hang on long, trailing vines in tropical mountain areas, where they grow vigorously all year round because of the favorable conditions.
 They resemble the Grandiflora species more than the alata.

 With long, green leaves, and large, bold flowers, these vines can grow up to 6 meters, and make for beautiful additions to garden and porches, hanging over other plants in the garden and providing shade.
 It is a sun-loving plant that requires plenty of water, as is typical of the tropical, monsoon climate of the Indian mountains.
 It is also attractive to sunbirds, hummingbirds, and bees, encouraging pollination.